Navigating Truth in the Digital Age

 By Peter L Morton

-Recently, I've found myself bombarded with questions about distinguishing truth from fake news.
+Recently, I've been bombarded with questions about distinguishing truth from fake news.
 It appears that due to my background as an intelligence professional, people believe I possess an innate ability to detect lies and extract the truth effortlessly.

-Regrettably, I must clarify that I'm not a human lie detector (please, don't spill the beans to my kids), and there's no magical formula I employ to unveil the absolute truth.
-Just like everyone else, I've fallen victim to meticulously crafted articles, videos, and deceitful people.
-There exist individuals who are exceedingly skilled at deceit, and some even make a living out of it.
+Unfortunately, I am not a human lie detector (please don’t share this with my kids), and I don’t have a magical formula for uncovering the absolute truth.
+Like everyone else, I have been misled by well-crafted articles, videos, and deceitful individuals.
+Some people are exceptionally skilled at deception, and some even earn a living from it.

 In our present digital culture, we are inundated with vast amounts of data, an endless stream of videos, and news from every corner of the globe.
 If anything, we may be the most information-saturated generation in history.
 Our information is often tailored to our preferences, sometimes without our awareness.
 Virtually every online source of information is designed to persuade consumers to buy a product or service.
-Given that the primary motive behind info producers is to influence my purchasing decisions, how can I distinguish between what's genuine and what's merely a carefully constructed advertisement?
+Given that the primary motive behind info producers is to influence my purchasing decisions, how can I distinguish between what is genuine or merely a carefully constructed advertisement?

 Predicting future events based on historical data involves numerous assumptions, and if the information source isn't accurate, my analysis may lead to recommendations lacking value for my clients.
 The stakes are often high, with lives hanging in the balance.
 Therefore, accurate information is paramount to ensuring people's safety.

-My initial step in evaluating information is to search for corroborating sources that can validate it.
+My initial step in evaluating information is to search for corroborating sources to validate it.
 For instance, if I'm reading a news article about a political event that could impact a coup in a foreign nation, I seek other sources to lend credibility to the information.
-However, this can be challenging, especially when the Associated Press releases a story that is disseminated verbatim to thousands of global news outlets.
+However, this can be challenging, especially when the Associated Press releases a story disseminated verbatim to thousands of global news outlets.
 Relying solely on news media for verification may still leave me with a single source.
-Hence, I must trace the article's source back to the author to ascertain its reliability.
+Hence, I must trace the article's source to the author to ascertain its reliability.

-There are additional measures I take to validate a source.
+I take additional measures to validate a source.
 I frequently examine the organizational structure and leadership of the information producer to gauge its trustworthiness.
-If the research I'm sifting through was conducted by a think tank comprised of former politicians all belonging to the same political party, I must consider this bias.
+If the research I'm sifting through was conducted by a think tank comprised of former politicians belonging to the same political party, I must consider this bias.
 I don't entirely dismiss the information, but I may seek out opposing research to balance the perspective.

 It's also prudent to scrutinize the funding sources behind an information producer.
-Most organizations generating information cater to their investors.
-If the information source receives substantial funding from a large corporation or even a government entity, I must factor that into the credibility I assign to the source.
-I don't disregard the information outright, but I'm alert to any hidden agendas.
+Most organizations generate information that caters to their investors.
+If a source of information receives significant funding from a large corporation or a government entity, I consider that when evaluating the credibility of the source.
+I don’t dismiss the information entirely, but I remain aware of potential hidden agendas.

 I also need to expedite source validation.
-With the proliferation of "experts" on social media, this can be a laborious task.
-Many have asked me if I rely on social media platforms' verification processes to identify fake news producers.
+This can be a laborious task with the proliferation of "experts" on social media.
+Many people have asked me whether I trust social media platforms' verification processes to identify producers of fake news.
 Again, it's crucial to consider the platform.
-Social media companies also depend on advertising revenue, and more clicks translate to higher profits.
+Social media companies also depend on advertising revenue; more clicks translate to higher profits.
 Consequently, an individual might be verified solely based on their follower count.

-This holds true for the latest trend on social media platforms.
-The “fact-checkers”.
-In my view, depending on individuals vetted by platforms catering to their most profitable clientele isn't advisable.
+This holds true for the latest trends on social media platforms.
+The "fact-checkers."
+In my opinion, relying on individuals vetted by platforms for their most profitable clientele is not advisable.
 Fact-checkers are also susceptible to bias.
 In the past, we all served as our own fact-checkers; we simply need to be willing to put in the effort to stay informed.
-Unless I've conducted my own due diligence on the fact-checkers themselves, I typically don't rely on their footnotes to lend credibility to a source.
+Unless I've conducted my due diligence on the fact-checkers themselves, I typically don't rely on their footnotes to lend credibility to a source.

 Validating sources isn't challenging once you comprehend the motivations behind the information you're consuming.
-If I ever reach a point where I unquestioningly agree with everyone around me about a source without conducting my own due diligence, I'm likely to make decisions that could jeopardize my career.
-It's essential to conduct your own research, act as your own fact-checker, and there's one more thing—were you able to identify the true reason I penned this article?
+If I ever reach a point where I agree without question with everyone around me about a source, without conducting my own due diligence, I'm likely to make decisions that could jeopardize my career.
+It is essential to conduct your own research and act as your own fact-checker, and there's one more thing—were you able to identify the true reason I penned this article?

 Peter L Morton CPP